Laundry & Mudroom Custom Cabinets

-The Laundry and Mud Room are no longer just for laundry anymore.
+The Laundry and Mud Room are no Longer Just for Laundry

-A laundry and mud room can serve multiple purposes with the addition of custom built-in cabinets, utility sinks, washer, and dryer.
+Laundry and mudrooms can serve multiple purposes with the addition of custom built-in cabinets, utility sinks, washer, and dryer.
 You can almost think of them as utility rooms.

-Mudroom cabinets can turn an ordinary room into a elegant yet very functional and well-used part of the house.
+Mudroom cabinets can turn an ordinary room into an elegant yet very functional and well-used part of the house.
 When it comes to mudrooms, there are several options you can utilize to enhance the overall appearance and functionality of the room.
 For one thing, you can add a bench or even more than one bench with storage.
 Some mudroom cabinetry even have lockers or storage areas for each member of the house to drop off their things.
 This is particularly helpful for those households with children in the house so that their shoes, boots, coats and such do not get intermingled with each other.

 Mudrooms in America actually go back a long way and tend to be a popular addition to modern houses.
-Mudrooms can be called something different depending on what part of the country you are in, but the overall appearance and purpose of the room tends to be very similar.
+Mudrooms can be called something different depending on what part of the country you are in, but the overall appearance and purpose of the room tend to be very similar.
 They function as an entrance to your home where everyone can leave their stuff, as well as keeping out dirt and grime.

 For one thing, the mudroom tends to be a section of the house that serves as a half-way point between the main house and the outdoors.
-Some are not heated or cooled, while others are air conditioned and are heated in the colder months.
+Some are not heated or cooled, while others are air-conditioned and are heated in the colder months.
 If you play sports it’s the perfect place to store your equipment, you can grab it and go directly outside.

-The overall purpose of a mudroom is to allow people to come in, sit down and remove boots, shoes and jackets before entering the main house.
+The overall purpose of a mudroom is to allow people to come in, sit down and remove boots, shoes, and jackets before entering the main house.
 This area can be particularly helpful in the winter months when people tend to come in with snow on their boots and shoes.
-During rainy days, all wet jacket and shoes can be left in the mudroom so you don’t have to worry about water getting all over your home.
+During rainy days, all wet jackets and shoes can be left in the mudroom so you don’t have to worry about water getting all over your home.
 When kids come home from school, they can leave their backpacks in the room also, keeping clutter out of the main house.
-With custom mudroom cabinetry designed and built by Edgewood Cabinetry, you can have high quality mudroom cabinetry built to take some use and abuse.
+With custom mudroom cabinetry designed and built by Edgewood Cabinetry, you can have high-quality mudroom cabinetry built to take some use and abuse.

-With custom designed mudroom cabinetry, stations can be installed for each member of the family, including storage, hooks for hanging clothing and a shelf or two for additional storage for items such as gloves, hats or even sunglasses.
+With custom-designed mudroom cabinetry, stations can be installed for each member of the family, including storage, hooks for hanging clothing and a shelf or two for additional storage for items such as gloves, hats or even sunglasses.
 A storage area can be assigned for each member of the family which can also double as a seat so that people can sit down while taking their boots and shoes off.
 This keeps everything seperate but still organized.

-In the past, mudrooms were typically a section of the traditional farmhouse, such as a back porch that had a chest or box to contain boots and a place to sit down to remove muddy shoes, boots and clothing.
+In the past, mudrooms were typically a section of the traditional farmhouse, such as a back porch that had a chest or box to contain boots and a place to sit down to remove muddy shoes, boots, and clothing.
 This way the farmer could do some basic clean-up before entering the house and keep most of the mud and dirt out of the main house.
 This seemingly small step goes a very long way towards keeping your home cleaner and more in order.
 It’s hard to

 Because the mudroom is the area of the house where people go get rid of dirt and mud, many people also use it to groom their pets, such as their dogs.
 This is particularly helpful during the cold, winter months or when it is raining outside.